fivenorth-io/docs/docs/5n-dashboard/install.md

           pathType: Prefix
           backend:
             service:
-              name: 5n-dashboard-app
+              name: fivenorth-dashboard
               port:
                 number: 8080
 ```

+If your DAR files are small and you usually won't bundle with multi upload, you can adjust the annotations to a reasonable number to match your expectation.

-If your setup has TLS termination outside the cluster it can just be
+If your setup has TLS termination outside the cluster(such as at AWS/ALB load balancer, and the request just pass plaintext HTTP into the ingress service), your can simplify ingress to just

 ```
 apiVersion: networking.k8s.io/v1
 kind: Ingress
 metadata:
-  name: 5n-dashboard-app
+  name: dashboard-ingress
-  namespace: $NAMESPACE
+  namespace: <name-space>
+  annotations:
+    nginx.ingress.kubernetes.io/proxy-body-size: "128M"
+    nginx.ingress.kubernetes.io/proxy-read-timeout: "600"
+    nginx.ingress.kubernetes.io/proxy-send-timeout: "600"
 spec:
   ingressClassName: nginx
   rules: